astral-sh/uv/docs/guides/integration/docker.md

     # ...

     develop:
-      # Create a `watch` configuration to update the appl
+      # Create a `watch` configuration to update the app
       #
       watch:
         # Sync the working directory with the `/app` directory in the container